penmasters/zabbix-book/how-to-rules-for-writing.md

 # Some guidelines when writing chapters

+## What data formats do we accept ?

+- We prefer you clone the project and deliver us your text in markdown.
+- However if you are not familiar with mdocs and / or markdown you can deliver us a document in .doc(x) or .pages with all needed text and screenshots we will convert it to .md for you

 ## Meta description

 Just above the header add a short description that webcrawlers can use.